rremizov/dotemacs/README.md

 	git submodule init && git submodule update

-How to setup and configure Lisp environment
+How to setup and configure Common Lisp environment
 ===========================================
 _using Emacs + SLIME and Steel Bank CL._